Education in India: Open and distance learning in India

 Open schooling refers to a system of education that allows individuals to pursue their education through flexible and extensible learning methods.
 It is primarily targeted towards students who are unable to attend regular schools due to various reasons, such as work commitments, financial constraints, or other personal circumstances.

 The National Institute of Open Schooling (NIOS) is the largest open schooling system in India, operating under the aegis of the Indian Ministry of Education.
 NIOS offers various academic and vocational courses at the secondary (10th grade) and senior secondary (12th grade) levels.
 It follows a learner-centric approach and provides education through open and distance learning methods.

 Apart from NIOS, some states like Kerala have their own open schooling boards that provide similar opportunities for flexible learning and certification.
 The certificates and qualifications offered by NIOS or state open education boards are recognised by various educational institutions, colleges, and universities in India and abroad, and hold the same value as certificates obtained through regular schooling.

 1.4 million students are enrolled at the secondary and higher secondary level through open and distance learning.

 At the school level, the Board of Open Schooling and Skill Education, Sikkim (BOSSE), NIOS provides opportunities for continuing education to those who missed completing school education.
 In 2012, various state governments also introduced the State Open School program to provide distance education.

 Massive open online courses are made available for free by the MHRD and various educational institutes.

 Online education

-Online education in India started during the COVID-19 pandemic.
-However, only a small proportion of the Indian population has access to online education.
-The MHRD recently launched the 'Bharat Padhe Online' program.

-The Indian government has imposed one of the longest school closures globally as it suffered through multiple waves of the COVID-19 pandemic.
-These school closures have revealed the inequities between urban and rural populations, as well as between girls and boys, in adapting to online learning tools.

-On 4 July 2018, in a landmark reform in the field of Higher Education, University Grants Commission has notified UGC (Online Courses or Programmes) Regulations, 2018.
-Distance Education Bureau started giving approvals to Higher Educational Institutions to offer Certificate, Diploma and Degree Programmes in full-fledged online mode.
+Online education in India has evolved into a highly regularized, mainstream multi-billion-dollar academic ecosystem.
+Spurred initially by the implementation of the National Education Policy (NEP) 2020, the 'Bharat Padhe Online' program launched by the MHRD (now Ministry of Education) and prolonged institutional lockdowns during the COVID-19 pandemic in India, the sector fundamentally transitioned from emergency remote lecturing into a structured marketplace.
+By 2025, the Indian online education market had reached an estimated valuation of US$3.64 billion, with projections indicating steady growth to over US$7.40 billion by the end of 2026.
+This growth has been heavily underpinned by rising internet penetration through national broadband initiatives like BharatNet and a growing cultural acceptance of digital micro-credentials and executive upskilling programs.